Trae Young: 2023–24 season: franchise leader in three-pointers

-2024–25 season: Leading the NBA in assists
+2024–25 season: leading the NBA in assists

 On October 23, 2024, in the Hawks' season-opener, Young recorded 30 points, 12 assists and five rebounds in a 120–116 win over the Brooklyn Nets.
 In the next game on October 25, Young had 38 points, 10 assists, eight rebounds and four steals in a 125–120 win over the Charlotte Hornets.
 He joined Oscar Robertson as the only players in NBA history to have back-to-back games with at least 30 points and 10 assists to start a season.
 On November 27, he had 20 points and a career-high 22 assists in a 135–124 win over the Cleveland Cavaliers.
 On December 6, Young put up 31 points and 20 assists, alongside a game-winning three-pointer, in a 134–132 overtime win over the Los Angeles Lakers.
 He became the first player in NBA history to have a game with 30-plus points, 20-plus assists and 5-plus three-pointers.
 Young also became the 11th player in NBA history to have a game with 30 points and 20 assists.

 On January 7, 2025, seconds after Collin Sexton made a game-tying three, Young made a half-court game-winning three-point heave at the buzzer to lift Atlanta over the Utah Jazz 124–121 and cap off a 24-point, 20-assist performance.
 It was his third 20–20 game of the season.
 He became the first player to record that many in a season since John Stockton in 1989–90.
 On January 14, Young scored a season-high 43 points in a 122–117 win over the Phoenix Suns.
 Young finished the season leading the NBA in assists per game with a career-high 11.6 and also set a franchise record for total assists in a season with 880.

+2025–26 season: injury and turmoil with Atlanta

+On October 29, 2025, Young departed a game against the Brooklyn Nets when teammate Mouhamed Gueye fell into his leg after being shoved by Nets forward Noah Clowney.
+Two days later, he was ruled out for at least four weeks after being diagnosed with a sprained MCL in his right knee.
+On December 18, Young returned from a 22-game absence due to a sprained right MCL and recorded eight points and 10 assists in a 133–126 loss to the Charlotte Hornets.